faroukbmiled/1fichier-dl/README.md

 **Note:**
-This a fork of the original project as it's no longer maintained.
+This a fork of the original project
+Maintained for now
+Fixed it to work with Python >= 3.10.x
+Changed Proxy provider to proxyscrape since Proxyscan is dead You can edit proxy api from settings.json

 ## Usage
 - Make sure Python3 is installed properly, do `pip install -r requirements.txt` and then you can use `download.sh` to launch the program